Euxoa

-Euxoa is a genus of moths of the family Noctuidae raised to Genus by the German entomologist, Jacob Hübner.
+Euxoa is a genus of moths of the family Noctuidae erected by the German entomologist, Jacob Hübner.

-The Genus is mostly confined to dry and semi dry areas in the Northern Hemisphere.
+The genus is mostly confined to dry and semi dry areas in the northern hemisphere.
 There 130 species in Eurasia, a few in Africa, and 175 in North America.
-There are no species in the Genus in South-East Asia or in Australia.
-In North America, most species are found in Western regions.
-Of the North American species, 4 are endemic to Mexico.
+There are no species in the genus in South-East Asia or in Australia.
+In North America, most species are found in western regions.
+Of the North American species, four are endemic to Mexico.
 There is one species recorded from Chile, but this may be a mislabeled specimen.

 In real terms, species numbers do not equal species abundance.
 Some areas with few species have large numbers of the ones that do live there.

-In North America there are 7 subgenera - Chorizagrotis, Palaeoeuxoa, Heteroeuxoa,Longivesica, Pleuonectopoda, Orstagrotis, and Euxoa.
+In North America there are seven subgenera; Chorizagrotis, Palaeoeuxoa, Heteroeuxoa, Longivesica, Pleuonectopoda, Orstagrotis, and Euxoa.

-The larvae of this Genus are Cutworms, living in the soil but feeding on the surface.
+The larvae of this genus are cutworms, living in the soil but feeding on the surface.
 A few species also climb.
 Most larval Euxoa hatch from eggs laid in autumn, and most go though a summer diapause, before pupating when the temperature drops later in the summer.

-The Genus includes the prolific miller moths, which are full adult army cutworms labeled as the species Euxoa auxiliaris and common in North America.
+The genus includes the prolific miller moths, which are full adult army cutworms labeled as the species Euxoa auxiliaris and common in North America.